UniOfGreenwich/ace-2023_-team-0/README.md

     - Configure BIOS setting ( In power management setting)

 2. How to connect compute nodes and head node to enable the power buttons?
 (Hardware Design)
-    - Needed components : Switch with maximum 11 ports (1 for header node and 10 for compute node) and ethernet cable (11 is enough)
+    - Needed components : Switch with maximum 5 ports (2 for head node and 8 for compute nodes) and ethernet cable (10 is enough)
     - Have to crimple ethernet cables following CAT 5E standards
     - Building appopriate node connections and power in motherboard
     - Network Configuration (Done through hard coded or DHCP)